samaquartey/MobileUiTests/README.md

 For UI.
 All was done, its just a case of having device name replaced and the test should still pass with the app launch to close.

+# To run test use runner class and change tags to run specific tests or use pom xml also requires tags.